Ohio State Buckeyes: Basketball

 Collegiate Club Basketball is associated with the National Intramural and Recreational Sports Association, with regional qualifying and a national tournament every year.
 The head coach of the Ohio State Men's Club Basketball team is Eddie Days, who played for Ohio State Buckeyes men's basketball from 2009 to 2011.
-Ohio State Men's Club Basketball has won three National Championships (2016, 2018, 2019).
+Ohio State Men's Club Basketball has won three national championships (2016, 2018, 2019).

-In 2018, Ohio State defeated Harvard University in the National Championship.
-The Most Valuable Player of the 2018 Tournament was Ohio State's Nick Moschetti, who played Division 1 basketball at Purdue University Fort Wayne before transferring to Ohio State.
-Ohio State's most recent Club Basketball National Championship took place in April 2019 in Wichita, Kansas where Ohio State defeated The University of Houston in the National Championship to take home the trophy.
+In 2016, Ohio State defeated James Madison University in the national championship to win their first title.
+The Most Valuable Player of the tournament was Ohio State's Ryan Murray, who played college basketball at Centre College before transferring to Ohio State.
+In 2018, Ohio State defeated Harvard University in the national championship and the Most Valuable Player was Ohio State's Nick Moschetti, who played college basketball at Purdue University Fort Wayne before transferring to Ohio State.
+In 2019, Ohio State defeated The University of Houston in the national championship to win back-to-back titles, and their third national championship in four years.
 The Most Valuable Player of the 2019 Tournament was Ohio State's Evan Grootenhuis.

 The 2020 Club Basketball season was cut short due to the COVID-19 pandemic.
 Ohio State was named league champion for the season, despite a majority of games not being played.
-No National Champion was crowned.
-The 2021 Club Basketball season was completely cancelled due to the COVID-19 pandemic.
+No national champion was crowned.

 Football

 The Ohio State Club Football team, founded in 2009, gives Ohio State students without athletic scholarships the opportunity to play full-contact, 11-on-11 football with largely NCAA rules.
 Although not affiliated with the NCAA program, multiple former players such as Chris Booker, De'Shawn White, Eli Goins and others have gone on to walk-on to the NCAA team.
-The Ohio State Club Football program joined the National Club Football Association in 2012 and has won the last two NCFA National Championships in 2019 and 2021 (no games played in 2020 due to the COVID-19 pandemic).
-The Buckeyes are one of just two programs to repeat as national champions (Coppin State 2012, 2013) and the third program to boast two national titles (Coppin State, Oakland University).
+The Ohio State Club Football program joined the National Club Football Association in 2012 and has won three NCFA national championships, going back-to-back in 2019 and 2021 (no games played in 2020 due to the COVID-19 pandemic) and winning again in 2024.
+The Buckeyes are one of just two programs to repeat as national champions (Coppin State 2012-2013) and the only program to boast three national championships.

-In addition to their back-to-back national championships, the Buckeyes have won two conference titles (2019, 2021) and two division titles (2018, 2019) all under current Head Coach, James Grega, Jr. Ohio State has also had 55 players named to NCFA All-American teams since its inception, including quarterback Kellyn Gerenstein, who won the league's Offensive MVP award in 2019 and the NCFA National Championship Game MVP Award in 2021.
+In addition to their three national titles, the Buckeyes have won five conference titles (2019, 2021–2024) and two division titles (2018, 2019) all under current Head Coach, James Grega Jr. Ohio State has also had 109 players named to NCFA All-American teams since its inception, including quarterback Kellyn Gerenstein, who won the league's Offensive MVP award in 2019 and 2022 and the NCFA national championship game MVP Award in 2021.
+Gerenstein is the only player in NCFA history to win national league MVP honors twice.